What Is The Standard Height For Handrails

 Design considerations

 Designers need to think about the type of railing they’re installing.
+Here's one way to look at it: a rounded handrail may sit slightly lower because the curve adds a bit of extra height at the top.
 A simple round bar, a rectangular tube, or a decorative balustrade all affect how the height is perceived.
-In real terms, for example, a rounded handrail may sit slightly lower because the curve adds a bit of extra height at the top.
 In all cases, the measurement should be taken at the highest point of the rail, not at the midpoint of a curve.

 Material and installation